 Sheikh Saeed Bin Maktoum Al Maktoum served as the ruler of Dubai from 1912-1958.
 His former home is considered a historic treasure replete with unique architectural elements which now house Dubai’s Centre for Cultural Understanding.
 This singular museum is focused on bringing harmony and historical reference to the heart of a city that is made up of 90% immigrants.
 Here you can experience Bedouin hospitality, and Emirate foods served in a traditional setting.

-Best things to do in Dubai #3 – Jumeirah Mosque
+Activity #3 – Jumeirah Mosque

 Peer through the veil of Islam at the Jumeirah Mosque, considered a must-see while in Dubai.
 The iconic structure has adopted an official ‘open doors, open minds’ policy that focuses on welcoming visitors and tourists from all corners of the world, and perhaps most importantly, all faiths.
 As an architectural icon, the Jumeirah Mosque is large enough to house 1,200 devotees and tourists alike.